Man Therapy: History

-In 2006, as a part of their partnership with the Colorado Department of Public Health and Environment, Cactus was introduced to Jarrod Hindman, Director of the Office of Suicide Prevention (OSP).
+In 2006, as a part of their partnership with the Colorado Department of Public Health and Environment, Joe Conrad, Cactus Founder and CEO was introduced to Jarrod Hindman, Director of the Office of Suicide Prevention (OSP).
 He was running an underfunded program to address the critically important issue of suicide in Colorado.
 Cactus agreed to do some pro bono work for the program.
 Through that process the agency learned a great deal about this issue and was introduced to the Carson J Spencer Foundation (CJSF), a local non-profit dedicated to suicide prevention.
-CJSF was founded in 2005 after its namesake, Carson Spencer, a 34-year-old Denver businessman, died by suicide following a difficult battle with bipolar disorder.
 Together, Cactus, OSP and CJSF formed a partnership to try to reach working aged men who were potentially high risk for suicide and unlikely to seek help on their own.

 With a $25,000 contribution from the American Foundation for Suicide Prevention and $5,000 allocated from a larger Garrett Lee Smith Suicide Prevention grant, Cactus developed a comprehensive public education plan while conducting some insightful and cost-effective research studies.
 Fortunately, the OSP gained access to some untapped state dollars for a one-time, $400,000 campaign.
 Cactus competed for the contract in a state-bid process and was awarded the contract in 2009.
 However, a week after the contract was signed, Cactus was informed that, due to state budget cuts, the entire grant and contract was cancelled.
 Cactus was left with nothing but a plan without a budget to implement it, but the partnership was determined to continue.
 Serendipitously, Cactus heard that the Anschutz Foundation was looking to invest in a suicide prevention program.
 Cactus submitted a grant proposal on behalf of a private/public/non-profit partnership between Cactus, OSP at the Colorado Department of Public Health and Environment and the CJSF.
 Cactus was awarded a grant from the Anschutz Foundation to develop a campaign while establishing a sustainable effort in Colorado and beyond.

 Results

+Man Therapy is an evidence-based, suicide prevention campaign that is proven to: 1) reduce stigma, 2) increase help-seeking behavior, and 3) reduce suicidal ideation in men.
+A five-year, $1.2 million clinical study in the state of Michigan found clear evidence that the campaign successfully accomplishes each of these objectives.

-Man Therapy has received numerous awards for its innovative approach to mental health, including the Gold Addy Award for Public Service: Digital Advertising and Advertising Age awarded Man Therapy the Pro Bono Campaign of the Year.
+The Man Therapy campaign has received numerous awards for its innovative approach to mental health, including the Gold Addy Award for Public Service: Digital Advertising and Advertising Age awarded Man Therapy the Pro Bono Campaign of the Year.
 In addition, Man Therapy was recognized by the Safe States Alliance as the 2013 Innovative Initiative of the Year.

 An Australian version of Man Therapy launched in May 2013 in partnership with Beyond Blue.